1 General Information

 - You subscribe to our e-newsletter.

-- You wish to attend, or have attended, an event.
+- You wish to attend, or have attended, an event or training.

-- You have applied to volunteer with us.
+- You have donated to us or applied to volunteer with us.

-- We also receive personal information indirectly, in the following scenarios:
+We may also receive personal information indirectly, in the following circumstances:

 4 What purpose are we processing it for?